firefox-devtools/debugger/CONTRIBUTING.md

 #### Your First Code Contribution

+A good place to start when looking for something to contribute, is looking through the `up-for-grabs` issues.
+These are actionable issues that no one has laid claim to.

-If this is your first time contributing any code to an open source project take a look through the `difficulty:easy` issues:
+If this is your first time contributing any code to an open source project take a look through the `difficulty:easy` issues as well, they're typically spec'd out and the steps to completion are laid out more clearly.

+Don't be afraid to take issues of `difficulty:medium` or `difficulty:hard` if that's what interests you.
+You're more than welcome to.

+* [up-for-grabs][labels-up-for-grabs] - issues that are not assigned to anyone and are available to be worked on.
 * [difficulty:easy][labels-difficulty-easy] - issues which should have clear expectations and a mentor to help you through

-If you didn't find any issues this time, don't worry.
-Take a look at the `up for grabs` issues above and let someone know this is your first time contributing code.

 To begin your work make sure you follow these steps: